ivm25/Answering-Business-questions-using-SQL/README.md

 # Answering-Business-questions-using-SQL

-## Portfolio: Answering Busineess questions on Cinook database using SQL
+## Portfolio: Answering Busineess questions on Chinook database using SQL

 1. Aim of the project